 [-]

 The Balance of Power in the Northern Territories!

-((OOC: The Balance of Power system has begun!
-Missions that relate to grand changes in the Northern Territories will have an impact on the balance of power shown above, with the end result being that the balance of power's state at the start of the next war arc will determine how strong the Republic will be in the area.
+((OOC: Missions that relate to grand changes in the Northern Territories will have an impact on the balance of power shown above, with the end result being that the balance of power's state will determine how strong the Republic will be in given areas area.
 The balance of power can be pushing in our favour with bigger scale events aimed at taking the Republic down or fortifying ourselves in the North.
 This can be achieved through Operations, Adventures and Guild Events.
 The blue represents the Republic, and the Empire is red!
 This is organised by the Guild Team, so please direct OOC questions to them.))

+[-]